KuhleJames/Churn-Analysis-Dashboard/README.md

   - Which tenure groups have the highest churn?
   - Which segments show the highest revenue loss?
   - How do service subscriptions correlate with churn?
-- Used CASE, GROUP BY, CTEs, and WINDOW FUNCTIONS (e.g., RANK, LAG) for advanced segmentation.
+- Used CASE, GROUP BY, CTEs, and WINDOW FUNCTIONS for advanced segmentation.
 - Prepared clean, query-ready datasets for Power BI consumption.

 ## Power BI: Dashboard Development